danhawkins/go-vite-react-example/README.md

 Run `make dev` to start the vite dev server and air for the golang server, changes in the frontend app will now be reflected immediatly.

-**IMPORTANT: The go build will faile if frontend/dist/index.html is not available, so even if you are running in dev mode, make sure to run `make build` initially to populate the folder**
+**IMPORTANT: The go build will fail if frontend/dist/index.html is not available, so even if you are running in dev mode, make sure to run `make build` initially to populate the folder**